YashasSingh/arcade-bin3/README.md

-# Pong Game for Arduino with OLED Display
+# Pong Game for Pico with OLED Display

 ## Overview